AntoineSavage/pizzascript/README.md

   - unquoting `'true` evaluates the identifier `true`, which produces `'true`
   - unquoting `'id` evaluates the identifier `id`, which produces `(func (x) x)`

-- unquoting a list literal produces an unevaluated function invocation with each elements unquoted recursively.
+- unquoting a list literal produces an unevaluated form with each elements unquoted recursively.
 Square brackets are replaced with parentheses during this process.
 Each invocation is then evaluated according to the function's specified argument-passing strategy.
 Ex:
   - unquoting `[]` produces the unit type `()`
   - unquoting `['func ['x] 'x]` produces:
     - `(func (x) x)`